experiandataquality/aperture-data-studio-sdk/README.md

 client.sendAsync(request);
 ```

-Calling the sendAsync method returns a WebHttpResponse object.
+Calling the `sendAsync()` method returns a `CompletableFuture<WebHttpResponse>` object.

 ### Retrieving the HTTP Response through WebHttpResponse

-The methods provided to retrieve information from WebHttpReponse are:
+The methods provided to retrieve information from WebHttpResponse are:
 - `getStatus()`
 - `getMessage()`
 - `getBody()`